groupdocs-watermark/GroupDocs.Watermark-Docs/net/developer-guide/basic-usage/add-text-or-image-watermark.md

 id: add-text-or-image-watermark
 url: watermark/net/add-text-or-image-watermark
 title: Add text or image watermark
-weight: 3
+weight: 8
-description: This article shows that how to add watermark and save resultant document.
-It is capable to add watermark to image or documents.
+description: This article shows how to add a watermark and save the resultant document.
+GroupDocs.Watermark is capable of adding watermarks to images or documents.
 keywords: add watermark, add watermark to image
 productName: GroupDocs.Watermark for .NET
 hideChildren: True
 ---
-GroupDocs.Watermark allows adding watermarks and save resultant document.
+GroupDocs.Watermark allows adding watermarks and saving the resultant document.
 It is capable of adding watermarks to images or documents.
 See [Supported formats]({{< ref "watermark/net/getting-started/supported-document-formats.md" >}}) for a full list of supported document formats.
-You may add text and image watermarks to documents or images from local disk and from streams.
+You may add text and image watermarks to documents or images from local disks and from streams.

 ## Add a text watermark